-MATHEMATICS FOR ECONOMICS

-- (1) Solve problems in economics using a range of mathematical techniques. - (2) Formulate testable hypotheses on a wide array of theoretical economic topics. - (3) Relate mathematics and economics to gain proficiency in each to model economic questions as mathematical problems.

-Mathematics and economics are complementary disciplines.
+AA017005 MATHEMATICS FOR ECONOMICS 4 Credits Course Learning Outcomes At the end of this course, students are able to: Solve problems in economics using a range of mathematical techniques.
+Formulate testable hypotheses on a wide array of theoretical economic topics.
+Relate mathematics and economics to gain proficiency in each to model economic questions as mathematical problems.
+Synopsis of Course Contents Mathematics and economics are complementary disciplines.
 Mathematical modelling is particularly helpful in analysing a number of aspects of economic theory.
 The course is specifically designed to demonstrate to the student the importance of the use of mathematical techniques in theoretical economics and enable the student to develop skills in mathematical modelling.
 The module will cover a range of relevant mathematical tools and techniques that are typically required for postgraduate study in economics.
 The aim is to deepen and extend the mathematical preparation of postgraduate students considering technical modules through rigorous presentation of the various technical concepts and their applications.

-PUBLIC ECONOMICS
+Assessment Weightage Continuous Assessment: 50% Final Examination: 50% Medium of Instruction English

-- (1) Interpret the concept of public economics. - (2) Justify the theoretical concept in public economic analysis. - (3) Identify the empirical evidence and its economic implication.

-This course provides an in-depth discussion of public economics and discussion based on the purpose and structure in economic analysis.
+AA017006 PUBLIC ECONOMICS 3 Credits Course Learning Outcomes At the end of the course, students are able to: Outcomes Interpret the concept of public economics.
+Justify the theoretical concept in public economic analysis.
+Identify the empirical evidence and its economic implication.
+Synopsis of Course Contents This course provides an in-depth discussion of public economics and discussion based on the purpose and structure in economic analysis.
 Particular emphasis on the public economics discussion and its implication to the economy.
+Assessment Weightage Continuous Assessment: 50% Final Examination: 50% Medium of Instruction English

-ADVANCED INTERNATIONAL TRADE

-At the end of this course, the students are able to:

-- (1) Compare basic theory with recent advances in international trade theory. - (2) Interpret international trade trends based on theory and practice. - (3) Evaluate various policy questions pertaining to international trade.

-The course is divided into two parts.
+AA017007 3 Credits ADVANCED INTERNATIONAL TRADE Course Learning Outcomes At the end of this course, the students are able to: (1) Compare basic theory with recent advances in international trade theory.
+(2) Interpret international trade trends based on theory and practice.
+(3) Evaluate various policy questions pertaining to international trade.
+Synopsis of Course Contents The course is divided into two parts.
 The first part of the course focuses on the building blocks of positive trade theory, the effects of different types of policy instruments and the welfare effects of trade agreements.
 The second part of the course explores some topics at the frontier of research in international trade, namely the trade-wage debate, production networks, trade and environment and the political economy of trade policy.

-URBAN ECONOMICS
+Assessment Weightage Continuous Assessment: 50% Final Examination: 50% Medium of Instruction English

-- (1) Examine the existence and growth of urban areas using economic theories. - (2) Analyze the spatial structure of cities using location choice theory. - (3) Specify the social issues related to urbanization using appropriate economic theories. - (4) Evaluate urban public policies.

-This course discusses the theories and evidence on emergence of cities and spatial agglomeration.
+AA017008 3 Credits URBAN ECONOMICS Course Learning Outcomes At the end of the course, students are able to: (1) Examine the existence and growth of urban areas using economic theories.
+(2) Analyze the spatial structure of cities using location choice theory.
+(3) Specify the social issues related to urbanization using appropriate economic theories.
+(4) Evaluate urban public policies.
+Synopsis of Course Contents This course discusses the theories and evidence on emergence of cities and spatial agglomeration.
 It looks at the role of cities in aggregate economy and explore the impacts of spatial agglomeration on workers' productivity and income.
 Theory and evidence of internal structure of cities is also explained.
 This course also looks into the nature and causes of urban distress as well as appropriate policies to address them.
+Assessment Weightage Continuous Assessment: 50% Final Examination: 50% Medium of Instruction English